 His brainchild, Jade Global started humbly in 2003, armed with a singular Oracle Partnership in San Jose, its US headquarter and the first office, that stays strong to this day.
 By 2005, Jade Global had 50+ employees and Salesforce Alliance & Microsoft Gold Partnerships.
 Jade successively added Snowflake Managed Services, AWS, ServiceNow, NetSuite, and a Boomi Elite Partnership over the years to its growing partner landscape.
 Today Jade Global has 1000+ employees, spread across 7 cities, including offices in Austria, Canada, and India.

 What is relatively unknown is that Jade Global is one of the few businesses that successfully navigated through the COVID-19 Crisis.
 And much of the credit goes to Karan and the leadership team that helped employees make the smooth transition to a completely digital venue and safe WFH culture.
 This one company practices what it preaches.
 But more on that in a minute.
 First, we get the story from Karan on how it all started.
 And how paramount has Karan’s ethical leadership been to this success.
+Crisis communication is also the crucial part of entire process.

 Making an Idea Stick in the Brimming Silicon Valley Cup: